 2. The sale parcel will be subject to all valid existing rights of record at the time of conveyance;

-3. The patentees, by accepting patent, agree to indemnify, defend, and hold the United States harmless from any costs, damages, claims, causes of action, penalties, fines, liabilities, and judgments of any kind arising from the past, present, or future acts or omissions of the patentees, their employees, agents, contractors, lessees, or any third party arising out of or in connection with the patentees' use, occupancy, or operations on the patented real property resulting in: (a) Violations of Federal, State, and local laws and regulations that are now, or in the future become, applicable to the real property; (b) Judgments, claims, or demands of any kind assessed against the United States; (c) Costs, expenses, or damages of any kind incurred by the United States; (d) Releases or threatened releases of solid or hazardous waste(s) and/or hazardous substance(s), pollutant(s) or containment(s), and/or petroleum product or derivative of a petroleum product, as defined by Federal and State environmental laws, off, on, into, or under land, property, and other interests of the United States; (e) Other activities by which solid or hazardous substance(s), pollutant(s) or contaminant(s), and/or petroleum product or derivative of a petroleum product, or waste(s), as defined by Federal and State environmental laws, are generated, released, stored, used, or otherwise disposed of on the patented real property, and any cleanup response, remedial action, or other actions related in any manner to said solid or hazardous substance(s) or waste(s), pollutant(s) or contaminant(s), and/or petroleum product or derivative of a petroleum product; or (f) Natural resource damages as defined by Federal and State law.
+3. The patentees, by accepting patent, agree to indemnify, defend, and hold the United States harmless from any costs, damages, claims, causes of action, penalties, fines, liabilities, and judgments of any kind arising from the past, present, or future acts or omissions of the patentees, their employees, agents, contractors, lessees, or any third party arising out of or in connection with the patentees' use, occupancy, or operations on the patented real property resulting in: (a) Violations of Federal, State, and local laws and regulations that are now, or in the future become, applicable to the real property; (b) Judgments, claims, or demands of any kind assessed against the United States; (c) Costs, expenses, or damages of any kind incurred by the United States; (d) Releases or threatened releases of solid or hazardous waste(s) and/or hazardous substance(s), pollutant(s) or containment(s), and/or petroleum product or derivative of a petroleum product, as defined by Federal and State environmental laws, off, on, into, or under land, property, and other interests of the United States; (e) Other activities by which solid or hazardous substance(s), pollutant(s) or contaminant(s), and/or petroleum product or derivative of a petroleum product, or waste(s), as defined by Federal and State environmental laws, Start Printed Page 80841are generated, released, stored, used, or otherwise disposed of on the patented real property, and any cleanup response, remedial action, or other actions related in any manner to said solid or hazardous substance(s) or waste(s), pollutant(s) or contaminant(s), and/or petroleum product or derivative of a petroleum product; or (f) Natural resource damages as defined by Federal and State law.
 This covenant shall be construed as running with the patented real property and may be enforced by the United States in a court of competent jurisdiction; and

 4. Pursuant to the requirements established by Section 120(h) of the Comprehensive Environmental Response, Compensation and Liability Act, (42 U.S.C.
 9620(h)), as amended by the Superfund Amendments and Reauthorization Act of 1988, (100 Stat.
 1670), notice is hereby given that the above-described land has been examined and no evidence was found to indicate that any hazardous substances had been stored for one year or more, nor had any hazardous substances been disposed of or released on the subject property.
 No representation, warranty or covenant of any kind, express or implied, will be given or made by the United States, its officers or employees, as to access to or from the above described parcel of land, the title to the land, whether or to what extent the land may be developed, its physical condition, or its past, present or potential uses, and the conveyance of any such parcel will not be on a contingency basis.
 It is the buyer's responsibility to be aware of all applicable Federal, State, and local government policies and regulations that would affect the subject land.
 It is also the buyer's responsibility to be aware of existing or prospective uses of nearby properties.
 Any land lacking access from a public road or highway will be conveyed as such, and future access acquisition will be the responsibility of the buyer.
 In the event of a sale, the unreserved mineral interests will be conveyed simultaneously with the sale of the land.
 These unreserved mineral interests have been determined to have no known mineral value pursuant to 43 CFR 2720.0-6 and 2720.2(a).
 Acceptance of the sale offer will constitute an application for conveyance of those unreserved mineral interests.